theNewDynamic/thenewdynamic-hugo-core-theme/README.md

 ### Change the hero background

-For any page or post you can add a featured image by including the local path in front matter (see content in the ExampleSite folder for examples): `featured_image: '/images/gohugo-default-sample-hero-image.jpg'`
+For any page or post you can add a featured image by including the local path in front matter (see content in the ExampleSite folder for examples): `images: '/images/gohugo-default-sample-hero-image.jpg'`

 You don't need an image though.
 The default background color is black, but you can change the color, by changing the default color class in the config.toml file.
 Choose a background color from any on the [Tachyons](http://tachyons.io/docs/themes/skins/) library site, and preface it with "bg-"